 The above join operator does not guarantee the convergence of the analysis.
 In fact, the size of the abstract heap may grow at each application of join, and the abstract conditions may not stabilize.
-Therefore, we define a widening operator $\nabla{\overline{\Sigma}}: \overline{\Sigma} \times \overline{\Sigma} \to \overline{\Sigma}$ that guarantees that the analysis reaches a fixed point in finite time (that is, terminates).
+Therefore, we define a widening operator $\nabla{\overline{\Sigma}} : \overline{\Sigma} \times \overline{\Sigma} \to \overline{\Sigma}$ that guarantees that the analysis reaches a fixed point in finite time (that is, terminates).
 In order to do so, the widening operator must bound the size of the abstract heap, which means that it has to merge nodes into summary nodes.
 This merging is controlled via a finite set of field access expressions \mathcal{W} , which is a parameter of the analysis and denotes references that the analysis should track separately.
 By default, \mathcal{W} is the set of local reference variables, but it can be extended to any set of field access expressions if desired.
 For all examples in our evaluation (Sec.
-6), the analysis uses the default.
+5), the analysis uses the default.

 We perform widening in two steps.
 First, in both input heaps, we merge nodes that (i) are denoted by the same set of field access expressions from \mathcal{W} , and (ii) are reachable (via some access path) from the same set of local variables.
 Second, if the two heaps are isomorphic, we apply edge-wise widening to the abstract conditions; otherwise, we join them.
+We refer the reader to App.
+B for more details, and to the accompanying technical report [15] for the complete formalization.